phalcon-orphanage/docs/cs-cz/devtools-installation.md

 <a name='prerequisites'></a>

-## Prerequisites
+## Požadavky

 The Phalcon PHP extension is required to run Phalcon Tools.
 If you haven't installed it yet, please see the [Installation](/4.0/en//installation) section for instructions.

 <a name='installation'></a>

-## Installation
+## Instalace

-You can download a cross platform package containing the developer tools from from [GitHub](https://github.com/phalcon/phalcon-devtools).
+You can download a cross platform package containing the developer tools from from [Github](https://github.com/phalcon/phalcon-devtools).

 <a name='installation-linux'></a>